 What are some key Renaissance techniques used in modern art?

-How are Renaissance craftsmanship techniques being preserved and adapted today?
+How are Renaissance craftsmanship techniques preserved and adapted in the present day?

-Efforts to preserve and adapt Renaissance craftsmanship techniques include specialized workshops and dedicated artisans.
+Preserved and changed Renaissance craftsmanship techniques are preserved through specialized workshops and talented artisans.

 Conclusion